 These could be in liquid or pill form.
 Since osteoarthritis (OA) has no cure yet, these medicines are mostly pain killers of varying brands to numb the pain, reduce inflammation, and so on.

 The alternative to oral medication would be an injection, as mentioned earlier.

 3. Do you really need medication for the relief of Osteoarthritis?

 A great question because many people baulk at the thought of being on long term medication.
 Not only is it worrisome because of the toll it takes on the body, but it also takes a toll on your finances.

 It’s important to assess your current situation to make a wise decision.
 If you’re overweight, the first step is to lose some of your excess weight so your joints are not always under pressure and movement is easier.

 You’ll find that your osteoarthritis condition improves significantly when you reach your ideal weight.

-If you followed through with an exercise program that focuses on range of motion, flexibility and strength, you would feel even better, and medication may not even be necessary.
-I have proven this myself over a number of years taking my knee from less than 50% flexion to 95% flexion.
+If you followed through with an exercise program that focuses on range of motion, flexibility, strength, and functionality, you would feel even better, and medication may not even be necessary after a few months of following an appropriate exercise program.
+I have proven this myself over a number of years taking my knee from less than 50% flexion to 95%+ flexion.

-This is a perfect example of a pain management method that goes beyond medication.
+Regular exercise is a perfect example of a pain management method that goes well beyond medication.